-Business Banking net profit after tax ("statutory basis") increased \$108 million or 6% on the prior half.
+Cash net profit after tax increased \$108 million or 6% on the prior half.
 The result was driven by a 5% increase in total operating income and a 3% decrease in loan impairment expense, partly offset by a 6% increase in operating expenses.

 Net interest income increased \$199 million or 5% on the prior half.
-This was driven by a 4% increase in average interest earning assets and two additional calendar days in the current half, partly offset by a 1 basis point decrease in net interest margin.
+This was driven by a 4% increase in average interest earning assets and two additional days in the current half, partly offset by a 1 basis point decrease in net interest margin.